cake-lab/ARFlow/CONTRIBUTING.md

 ### Client Setup

 This package can be installed with Unity Package Manager's Install from Git feature.
-This package has some dependencies that must be installed seperately.
+This package has some dependencies that must be installed separately.

 1. Install these dependency packages by specifying the following URL in `Add package from git URL...`